by Pat McGarry

 All the users see is the Elasticsearch application.
 Behind the scenes, Ryft’s technology manages the retrieval of source data from stores such as Amazon S3, pipelining the required computations through the F1 instance’s FPGA-enabled compute fabric, executing multiple complex algorithms, and returning data in native Elasticsearch JSON formats for eventual output through the Elasticsearch application and/or native Amazon S3 file output.

 At Ryft, we believe in the power of the cloud.
 We believe in extending ubiquitous platforms like Elasticsearch by enhancing them with the power afforded by heterogeneous computing principles.
 And Elasticsearch is just the beginning.
 Our plans for the heterogeneous cloud don’t end there.
-We have exciting plans for the Ryft ONE and Ryft Virtual platforms.
+We have exciting plans for the Ryft ONE and Ryft Cloud platforms.
 Stay tuned!

 CATEGORIES: Cloud-based Analytics, FPGA Acceleration, Heterogeneous Computing, High Performance Analytics, Ryft News